-An Insurance bond is basically an investment instrument offered by life insurance companies.
-They are always in the form of long term or whole life insurance policy.
+An Insurance bond in Nigeria is basically an investment instrument offered by life insurance companies.
+They are always in the form of long-term or whole life insurance policy.
 Insurance bond presents itself as the best option for investors who are looking to invest on a long-term basis.
 Additionally, it also comes in handy for investors who use them for estate planning.

 How does an Insurance Bond work?